digital-asset/daml-common/GOVERNANCE.md

 * adjusting the continuous integration to build, test and release the new library
 * adjusting the 3rd party library whitelist specifying the required dependencies

+The contributions to the libraries are conducted through standard merge PRs.
+It is the responsibility of the maintainers of the specific library to uphold the required quality standards.

+### Proposing changes
+Changes to the existing libraries can be suggested by raising an issue.
+A valid submission should contain
+* the name of the library to be modified
+* the description of the proposed change
+* applicability, i.e. which of the DA projects will benefit from the inclusion
+* migration strategy for the existing DA projects

+It is the responsibility of the library maintainers to respond to the proposal and to decide whether it is a modification worth pursuing or not.

 ## Quality

 The daml-common repository sets a very high bar on the quality of the libraries included.
 It should not become a dump of half-baked ideas or where circular dependencies are resolved for lack of a better place.
 All libraries must